-After getting your food and water intact, you may want to build a first aid kit for emergency.
+After getting your food and water intact, you may want to build a first aid kit for an emergency.
 Out in the wild, you will not know what unprecedented thing might happen.
 A venomous snake might bite you or even a grizzly bear may attack you out of the blue.

 For the purpose of medicating yourself, you can learn the properties of different plants and what diseases they can cure.

 A general rule of thumb is to follow the Universal Edibility Test where you have to segregate the plants into parts and test them one by one.
-You start by smelling the plant and then put the piece of plan in your inner elbow to test for poison.
+You start by smelling the plant and then put the piece of plant in your inner elbow to test for poison.
 If your skin itches or even burns, the plant is not edible.